Gender Pay Gap Report

 Women in Finance Charter

-At State Street we believe our differences make us stronger, which is why inclusion, diversity and equity (IDE) remains a key focus of all areas of our business.
+At State Street we believe our differences make us stronger, which is why inclusion diversity and equity (IDE) remains a key focus of all areas of our business.
 As a global organisation and leader in financial services State Street has the opportunity and responsibility to actively promote positive change in the IDE space.
-Fostering an environment that encourages authenticity, empowerment and a sense of belonging among our employees is essential to our success both internally and to our clients.
+Fostering an environment that enourages authenticity, empowerment and a sense of belonging among our employees is essential to our success both internally and to our clients.

 As we focus on actively driving progress towards greater equity and social justice within our business we encourage our clients to do the same.
 One example is our Fearless Girl campaign developed to draw attention to a simple truth that companies with more diverse boards perform better.
 We have advocated for companies to appoint more women as well as increase ethnic diversity to their boards since we launched the campaign in 2017.